 As of 2025, all buy to let property starting a new tenancy will require an EPC rating of ‘C’.
 Existing tenancies have until 2028.
 Furthermore, there are strong recommendations that all residential properties have an EPC rating of ‘C’ or higher by 2028, so it’s not just a landlord problem!
 This means that the majority of UK homes (some 19 million) require remedial energy efficiency work within the next seven years.

 Under the current regulations, landlords are not required to spend more than £3,500 (including VAT) on efficiency improvements to bring properties up to an EPC rating of ‘E’.
 Landlords are encouraged to make all the relevant improvements they can up to that amount to be able to register for an ‘all improvements made’ exemption.

 There are five main exemptions landlords can apply for, these include:

 High cost: applicable when even the cheapest recommended improvements exceed £3,500

-All relevant improvements made: applicable when improvements (up to the cost of £3,500) have been made, but the EPC remains under a rating of ‘E’
+All relevant energy efficiency improvements made: applicable when improvements (up to the cost of £3,500) have been made, but the EPC remains under a rating of ‘E’

-Wall insulation: applicable when the only recommended improvements are cavity wall, external or internal wall insulation and written evidence from a relevant expert shows that these measures would negatively alter the fabric or structure of your property
+Wall insulation exemption: applicable when the only recommended improvements are cavity wall, external or internal wall insulation and written evidence from a relevant expert shows that these energy efficiency measures would negatively alter the fabric or structure of your property

 Third-party consent: applicable when recommended improvements require approval from another party.
 For example, the tenant, freeholder, planning department, superior landlord or mortgage holder.
 If, despite substantial efforts, you cannot get consent for the measures, you can apply for this exemption